jtlapp/electron-affinity/README.md

 - Allows main APIs to cause exceptions to be thrown in the calling window by wrapping the exception in an instance of `RelayedError` and throwing this instance.
 - Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.

-Note: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might need to be documented.
+Note: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might require documentation.

 ## Installation